Afghan president denies suggesting elections be delayed

 Critics at home and diplomats however have long feared that Karzai could use bad weather or poor security as a tool for pushing back the vote set to mark the first democratic transfer of power since the Taliban fell in 2001.

-But the IEC's spokesman said that neither the organizers nor the president had authority to change the date.
+But the IEC's spokesman said that neither the organisers nor the president had authority to change the date.

 "Some members of the upper house asked the chairman if the time could change because of the climate issue in the north of the country," IEC spokesman Noor Mohammad Noor said.